reflex-dev/reflex-web/blog/2023-10-11-graphing-update.md

             await asyncio.sleep(3)
 ```

+Here we define a `stop_stream` method that will stop the stream when called.
+We also define a `start_stream` method that will start the stream.
+We use the `@rx.background` decorator to run the method in the background.
+This allows us to update the data without blocking the UI.

+Remember to use `async with self:` when updating the state in a background task.

 Finally we will define our UI using Reflex's new graphing components.
-We pass the data from our `StreamingState` class to the `area_chart` component and refernce the data key we want to use in `area` component.
+We pass the data from our `StreamingState` class to the `area_chart` component and reference the data key we want to use in `area` component.
 We also add a buttons to start and stop the stream.

 ```python exec
 data = [